-Character: Public four-year institution with eight degree-granting schools and more than 130 academic programs
+Character: Public four-year institution with eight degree-granting schools and nearly 140 academic programs

 Enrollment: Nearly 28,000 total enrollment; 66% undergraduate and 34% graduate

 Student life: 325+ student clubs

 Growth: In less than one decade (2007–2016), a total of approximately 3.5 million new or renovated square feet and more than $1 billion in development will have been added to campus.

 Average class size: 40% of undergraduate classes have fewer than 30 students, and 76% have fewer than 50 students.

 Student-faculty ratio: 23:1

 Student success: UT Dallas graduates are highly recruited by leading local and national companies and receive prestigious graduate fellowships, scholarships, and advanced research opportunities.
-Eighty-six percent of the 2013–2014 graduating class reported employment or continuing education upon graduation.
-Eighteen of the top 21 Fortune 500 companies headquartered in the DFW Metroplex recruit UT Dallas graduates last year, and graduate and undergraduate students participate in more than 6,000 internships each year.
+Eighty-eight percent of the 2014–2015 graduating class reported employment or continuing education upon graduation.
+More than 650 employers hired UT Dallas graduates last year, and graduate and undergraduate students participate in more than 6,000 internships each year.

 Points of pride